-- Small group precision teaching. - Meet and greet at the start of the day and/or decompression at the end of the day. - Provision of specific support programmes e.g., WordWasp, Arrow, Zones of Regulation, Dyslexia Gold, ELSA, Thrive, Speech Link, Sensory Circuits; and - Alternative Provision.
+Reasonable adjustments to rewards and sanctions issued in the context of the learner's special educational needs.
+For interventions: Small group precision teaching.
+Meet and greet at the start of the day and/or decompression at the end of the day.
+Provision of specific support programmes e.g. WordWasp, Arrow, Zones of Regulation, Dyslexia Gold, ELSA, Forest School, Thrive, Speech Link, Sensory Circuits; and Alternative Provision.
 Responsiveness of provision, understanding that a child with SEMH needs might not require support in a given timetabled intervention slot, but may become dysregulated at any point in the day and are supported with this.
-3g Support that is available for improving the social, emotional and mental health needs of pupils with SEND Pupils are well supported by: An anti-bullying policy that is supported by Pastoral and Behaviour Managers Mental Health Support Team, Emerging SEMH need support programme for whole school.
-ELSA, Lego Therapy, Counselling, Nurture Sewing, Emotionally Available Adult, and Thrive Dedicated Pastoral and Behaviour Managers who are on call throughout the school day who provide programmes such as self-esteem building, anger management, worries.
-Safer Schools Officer based in school part time.
-Student Council & LGBTQ+ Council Pupil Voice 4 In relation to Mainstream Schools and maintained nursery schools, the - Name and Contact details of SEND Coordinator - Name and Contact details of SEND Governor Jo Franklin Headteacher j.franklin@canorwich.org Jade Block Assistant Headteacher - Inclusion/SENDCo SENDCo@canorwich.org Trust SEND Trustee: Roger Margand Contact Email: ea@setrust.co.uk School Telephone Number: 01603 452628 5 Information about the expertise and training of relevant staff in relation to children and young people with SEND, including how specialist expertise will be secured Audit of staff expertise in SEND undertaken annually The SENDCo has SENCo qualification (National SENCO Award/MA) The SENDCO is an accredited member of the British Psychological Society & is an Accredited Educational Tester (Level 7 CCET) with the SENDCo also holding qualification for Access Arrangement Assessor (Level 7 CPT3A)
+3g Support that is available for improving the social, emotional and mental health needs of pupils with SEND Pupils are well supported by: An anti-bullying policy that is supported by Pastoral and Behaviour Managers Mental Health Support Team, Emerging SEMH need support programme for whole school ELSA, Lego Therapy, Counselling, Nurture Sewing, Forest School, Emotionally Available Adult, and Thrive Dedicated Pastoral and Behaviour Managers who are on call throughout the school day who provide programmes such as self-esteem building, anger management, worries Safer Schools Officer based in school part time Student Council & LGBTQ+ Council Pupil Voice 4 In relation to Mainstream Schools and maintained nursery schools, the - Name and Contact details of SEND Coordinator - Name and Contact details of SEND Governor Jo Franklin Headteacher j.franklin@canorwich.org Michelle Unstead Director of Inclusive Learning/Acting SENDCo m.unstead@setrust.co.uk

+Assistant Headteacher - Inclusion/SENDCo SENDCo@canorwich.org Trust SEND Trustee: Roger Margand Contact Email: ea@setrust.co.uk School Telephone Number: 01603 452628 5 Information about the expertise and training of relevant staff in relation to children and young people with SEND, including how specialist expertise will be secured Audit of staff expertise in SEND undertaken annually The SENDCo has SENCo qualification (National SENCO Award/MA) The SENDCO is an accredited member of the British Psychological Society & is an Accredited Educational Tester (Level 7 CCET) with the SENDCo also holding qualification for Access Arrangement Assessor (Level 7 CPT3A) SLE for SEND and Literacy